MegEngine/MegRL/README.md

 ## Evaluation

-Similar to training, you can run "python baserl/tools/eval.py" to evaluated a trained RL model on a given task, e.g.
+Similar to training, you can run "python baserl/tools/eval.py" to evaluate a trained RL model on a given task, e.g.

 ```shell
 python baserl/tools/eval.py -task Atari/Pong -alg DQN -save the_name_of_log_directory --seed 1 --is_atari -load /path/to/the/model/checkpoint